Donato Marzano

-Vice Admiral (Ammiraglio di Squadra) Donato Marzano is an Italian Naval officer currently serving as Commander in Chief Naval Fleet.
+Vice Admiral (Ammiraglio di Squadra) Donato Marzano is an Italian naval officer currently serving as Commander in Chief Naval Fleet.

 He joined the Navy in 1975 and graduated from the Naval Academy in 1978.
-He served on surface ships and commanded the Mine Hunter ITS Lerici and commanded Luigi Durand De La Penne during Operation Enduring Freedom.
-He served as the Chief the General Office of the Chief of Defence from 31 January 2013 to 27 February 2015.
+He served on surface ships and commanded the minehunter ITS Lerici and commanded Luigi Durand De La Penne during Operation Enduring Freedom.
+He served as the Chief of the General Office of the Chief of Defence from 31 January 2013 to 27 February 2015.